22 Best Argentina Travel Tips

 • Avoid walking around alone in poorly lit areas.

-• Learn some basic Spanish to help you get by in taxis and on the bus or metro, or to ask for help.
+• Learn some basic Spanish to help you get by in taxis, on the bus or metro, or to ask for help.

-• Keep a low profile – try not to appear too much like a tourists and don’t flash your belongings like a camera, phone or jewelry.
+• Keep a low profile—try not to appear too much like a tourist, and don’t flash your belongings, such as a camera, phone, or jewelry.

 • Don’t leave your phone on the table when you are eating or having a drink.